 - Cons: Limited to major cities, coverage in rural areas is sparse or nonexistent.

 Megacable is a well-established cable and fiber internet provider in Mexico, especially popular in central and western regions.
+It covers approximately 15% of Mexico’s fixed internet market and continues to expand.
 Important aspects to consider:

 -